mobilabsolutions/jenkins-ios/CONTRIBUTING.md

 ### Code Conventions

-Please do not converge too much from the general code style of the application.
+Please do not diverge too much from the general code style of the application.
 It is written in `Swift` and therefore we expect any contributions also to use `Swift` if possible.

 Generally, we prefer to use `Storyboards` instead of building our UI in code.
 Please, if not too inconveniencing, stick to that way of creating your user interfaces.